HumanSignal/label-studio/docs/source/guide/admin_user.md

 From here you have two options:

 * **Invite link**
 You can share this link with users, who can then complete the registration process.
 However, they will be unable to access Label Studio until an Owner or Administrator manually assigns them a role.
-See [Assign roles to users](admin_user_manage#Assign-roles-to-users).
+See [User roles and permissions](admin_roles).

     Click **Reset Link** to reset the link.
 When reset, anyone who have the old link will be unable to register a new user account.